fatimakoli/gis_tutorials/31_Geoprocessing_and_Analysis_in_ArcMap.md

 **Join** the`TRACTS` shapefile to the `UnderFivePopulation` table.

 **Note:** Save your map project (as a .mxd) periodically.
 Also, we will be creating **many** new layers/shapefiles in this lab and will need to save them all in the same folder.
-We recommend creating a new folder in your USB drive called `Daycare_Lab_2` or something like that.
 As you create these new shapefiles, we encourage you to explore their geometries - open the attribute tables and think about what each record looks like in space and where it is located.

 **Finding daycares near concentrations of children under 5**